Related Content

 Youth Development Specialist III, Sacramento City Unified School District

-Andrea Nava has worked with adolescents and their families in various settings for 15 years.
-She graduated with a Bachelor of Arts Degree in Psychology from UC Davis in 2006.
-She started working as a Human Services Specialist for the Department of Human Assistance in Sacramento, California.
-Her work in supporting families with barriers to employment encouraged her to obtain her Master’s Degree in Social Work at Sacramento State University, where she graduated in 2009.
-Andrea then started working with Sacramento City Unified School District in the Foster Youth Services Department supporting foster youth in the educational setting and assisting with their transition out of the foster care system.
+Andrea Nava has worked with adolescents and families in education, social work, and juvenile justice settings for more than 15 years.
+She earned a Bachelor of Arts in Psychology from the University of California, Davis, in 2006 and began her career as a Human Services Specialist for the Department of Human Assistance in Sacramento.
+Her work supporting families facing barriers to employment inspired her to earn a master’s degree in Social Work from California State University, Sacramento in 2009.

 Carlos Santini